Honda Civic Insurance Rates

 Rates are averaged for all Honda Civic models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Getting lower rates on Honda Civic insurance requires being a low-risk driver, having a positive credit history, not filing small claims, and avoiding coverage lapses.
-Compare rates every year by getting rate quotes from direct insurance companies, and also from your local car insurance providers.
+Getting lower rates on insurance for a Honda Civic takes having a good driving record, having a good credit history, not filing small claims, and determing if full coverage is necessary.
+Take the time to compare rates every other policy renewal by getting rate quotes from direct insurance companies like GEICO, Progressive, and Esurance, and also from local exclusive and independent agents.

-- High-risk drivers who have several accidents or serious violations could be charged and average of $1,800 more per year to insure their Civic
+- Drivers considered higher risk who have several accidents or serious violations may pay on average $1,800 more each year to buy Honda Civic insurance

 Now that you have a better understanding of how Honda Civic car insurance rates are determined, the next step is to find out what your policy might look like.
 Take advantage of our free quote tool below to compare Honda Civic insurance costs from multiple companies.